alex3rq/omega-ue-tips/docs/lyra/lyra-character.md

 7. Set the class to `ABP_UnarmedAnimLayers` and for the `false` execution node `ABP_UnarmedAnimLayers_Feminine`
 ![Anim Class Layers](lyra-images/lyra-character-anim-layer.jpg)

-Lastly in the Viewport, select the `Mesh` and change the `Location Z value` to -88 to reposition the pivot to the base of the object.
+In the Viewport, select the `Mesh` and change the `Location Z value` to -88 to reposition the pivot to the base of the object.
 ![Change Mesh Pivot](lyra-images/lyra-character-mesh-pivot.jpg)

+Lastly go to the `Class Defaults` and under `Animation > Anim Class` set the default to `ABP_Mannequin_Base`.

 With these changes the character is ready.